Getting Started

 What to bring across

 Bring tasks that have a due date in the next 30 days.
 Bring the projects you are actively working on right now.
 Leave everything else where it is for the moment.
-You can always pull more across later using AI Extract, but starting with a clean inbox is faster and easier than starting with 200 tasks to sort through.
+You can always pull more across later using Smart Capture, but starting with a clean inbox is faster and easier than starting with 200 tasks to sort through.

 What to leave behind